rstacruz/my_qmk_keymaps/kmonad/README.md

-# My kmonad config
+# rsta › kmonad config

 Config files for [kmonad] for my laptop keyboard.
+This approximates the qmk keymaps on laptops.

 [kmonad]: https://github.com/david-janssen/kmonad